Flagellation of Christ (Piero della Francesca): Political-theological (Ginzburg)

 According to this other old-fashioned view, the figure in the middle would represent an angel, flanked by the Latin (Catholic) and the Greek (Orthodox) Churches, whose division created strife in the whole of Christendom.

 The seated man on the far left watching the flagellation would be the Byzantine emperor John VIII Palaiologos, as identified by his clothing, particularly the unusual red hat with upturned brims which is present in a medal by Pisanello.
-In the variant of this interpretation, proposed by Carlo Ginzburg, the painting would be in fact an invitation by Cardinal Bessarion and the humanist Giovanni Bacci to Federico da Montefeltro to take part in the crusade.
+In the variant of this interpretation, proposed by Carlo Ginzburg, the painting would be in fact an invitation by Cardinal Bessarion to Federico da Montefeltro to take part in the crusade.
 The young man would be Bonconte II da Montefeltro, who died of plague in 1458.
 In this way, the sufferings of Christ are paired both to those of the Byzantines and of Bonconte.

 Silvia Ronchey and other art historians agree on the panel being a political message by Cardinal Bessarion, in which the flagellated Christ would represent the suffering of Constantinople, then besieged by the Ottomans, as well as the whole of Christianity.
 The figure on the left watching would be sultan Murad II, with John VIII on his left.
 The three men on the right are identified as, from left: Cardinal Bessarion, Thomas Palaiologos (John VIII's brother, portrayed barefoot as, being not an emperor, he could not wear the purple shoes with which John is instead shown) and Niccolò III d'Este, host of the council of Mantua after its move to his lordship of Ferrara.

 Piero della Francesca painted the Flagellation some 20 years after the fall of Constantinople.
 But, at the time, allegories of that event and of the presence of Byzantine figures in Italian politics were not uncommon, as shown by Benozzo Gozzoli's contemporary Magi Chapel in the Palazzo Medici-Riccardi in Florence.

 Kenneth Clark

-In 1951, the art historian Kenneth Clark identified the bearded figure as a Greek scholar, and the painting as an allegory of the suffering of the Church after the fall of the Byzantine Empire in 1453, and of the proposed crusade supported by Pope Pius II and discussed at the Council of Mantua.
+In his 1951 book, Piero Della Francesca, art historian Kenneth Clark identified the bearded figure as a Greek scholar and the painting as an allegory of the suffering of the Church after the fall of the Byzantine Empire in 1453.
+The painting also commemorates one of the Councils held after, possibly the Council of Mantua (1459).
+Clark stated that to date all attempts to explain the center figure or portrait on the right had been unsuccessful.
 Again, the man in the far left would be the Byzantine Emperor.